 The building of the current wood carving museum, which initially came into existence during the reign of King Yakshya Malla with the most epigraphic temple of Bhaktapur, The Dattatreya Temple.

-After the blessing of King Yakshya Malla, it was by some means rebuilt in 1763.
-And again renovated by the German experts as the wedding gift to the then King Birendra in 1979.
+After the blessing of King Yakshya Malla, it was rebuilt in 1763.
+And again renovated by German experts as the wedding gift to the then King Birendra in 1979.

 The peacock window, being the most alluring woodcraft from the 15th century, even today made us come for it.
-A narrow street facing south leads to this masterpiece.
+You have to leave the museum to go look for the window because the window is placed on the eastern side of the building.
+A narrow street facing south (next to the museum) leads to this masterpiece.

 Besides, there are different cafes and restaurants along with a small old shop, on the left corner of the Dattatraya temple.

 However, the earthquake of 2015 made the museum quite terrible.
 But, it’s worthy enough to widen your eyes for the classics.

 The woodcarving museum is basically famous for displaying exquisite woodcarvings of the Malla era and possibly elder than that.

 This woodcarving museum is located at Dattatraya Square, right opposite the Brass and Bronze Museum and behind the Dattatraya temple.